gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 But hey, don't worry about it.
 We don't mean to.
 We try very hard to live up to expectations.
-We do try hard to live up to the expectations.
 And we work to the best of our ability.
 We're learning.
 It's just not that easy. 🤷‍♂️